-• Decree No. 37 of 2014. (in Hungarian) on nutrition and health regulations for public catering.

-Decree No. 62 of 2011 (in Hungarian) on food safety rules of production and marketing of goods in the catering industry.
+- Decree No. 37/2014 (in Hungarian) on nutrition and health regulations for public catering. - Decree No. 62/2011 (in Hungarian) on food safety rules for the production and marketing of catering products.
 It applies to commercial and public catering including free tastings and catering linked to promotional activities.
 The decree regulates food storage, hygiene, and labeling, and lays down rules for freezing and ice cream production.
-Institutional prepacked products must be labeled per portion in accordance with the mandatory labeling requirements for prepacked foods.
-In addition to the mandatory elements, the label must also include the name and address of the manufacturer.